Rihay66/3Sisters-Documentation/Engine/ResourceSystems/src/Texture Manager.md

-The Resource Manager is responsible for handling and managing either loading or retrieving [[Shader]]s, [[Texture]]s, SubTextures, and Fonts from a given file location.
+The Texture Manager is responsible for handling and managing either loading or retrieving [[Texture]]s, SubTextures, and Fonts from a given file location.
 It provides the loaded resources to be available across the runtime of the application, hence this class is a Static Singleton Class.
 In order for this class to function it needs OpenGL to be initialized before utilizing this class.

 Refer to OpenGL documentation:
 * https://www.opengl.org/Documentation/Documentation.html